Stevenree/Quizlet_App/README.md

 # ECE464-Databases-Final-Quizlet
-Database final (Quizlet) for ECE464 at the Cooper Union
+Database Final Project(Quizlet) for ECE464 at the Cooper Union

+Worked with Thodori Kapouranis